-It’s Catholic Schools week in San Diego which almost means that it’s Teacher Appreciation time.
-Last year, we had just started preschool the week before and I literally just had a baby so our gift was a card and some money.
-It was greatly appreciated but I wanted to be a little more crafty, and frankly prepared, this time around.
-This year’s theme is “Bloom and Grow” so I put together this teacher appreciation craft for Big Nugget and me to do as a thank you gift for her wonderful teachers.
+It’s Catholic Schools Week in San Diego, which almost means it’s Teacher Appreciation time.
+Last year, we had just started preschool the week before, and I literally just had a baby so our gift was a card and some money.
+It was greatly appreciated, but I wanted to be a little more crafty, and frankly prepared, this time around.
+This year’s theme is “Bloom and Grow” so I put together this teacher appreciation craft for Big Nugget and me to do as a thank-you gift for her wonderful teachers.

 This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you! `